paich64/C64MEGA65/FAQ.md

 **The "HDMI back powering problem" is the root of all evil!**

-The evil things that can happen range from display problems over SD card problems to issues around the system's overall stability.
+The evil things that can happen range from display problems over SD card problems (such as problems mounting the SD card, reading from the SD card) to issues around the system's overall stability.

 If your MEGA65 is connected to any HDMI device: Never switch-on this device before you have successfully switched-on your MEGA65.
 Or to put it the other